respoke/docs/src/frequently-asked-questions.md

 ## What is *presence*?

 **Endpoints have presence**.
-Presence is piece of JSON that follows around an endpoint.
+Presence is a piece of JSON that follows around an endpoint.

 As an endpoint, you can can subscribe to presence updates from other endpoints.